ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    and the :ref:`Scripting panel <alyvix_editor_scripting_panel_top>` (right)
 #.
 The :ref:`Selector <alyvix_selector_interface_top>` pane, containing :glossdef:`test case objects`
    :rawhtml:`<a href="../glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`
-   that can be dragged to the Scripting panel
+   that can be added to the Scripting panel
 #.
 The :ref:`Designer <alyvix_designer_interface_overview>` pane, which shows the details of
    the currently selected test case object